Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 They have as much as admitted this, because not only do I influence you, I influence elected officials, they think and they fear.

-What Richard's theory here is that other Republicans actually running for elected office will be ignored and can sneak by these Democrats while they're distracted attacking me.
+In the process of this, what Richard's theory here is that other Republicans actually running for elected office will be ignored and can sneak by these Democrats while they're distracted attacking me.

-And so I should continue to make myself a target and take them off their focus.
+And so, I should continue to make myself a target and take them off their focus.

-Uh that shake them up.
+That shake them up.

 Am I mingling politics with my radio program?